ideasman42/the_joy_of_life_drawing/book.rst

 alone?

-With the shorter timed poses I sometimes draw 3 figures on the one page, with my A2 folio horizontally located on my own easel ....These initial drawings have been called " warm ups " by many teachers, and therefore not seen as important...
+With the shorter timed poses I sometimes draw 3 figures on the one page, with my A2 folio horizontally located on my own easel ....These initial drawings have been called "warm ups" by many teachers, and therefore not seen as important...
 Since I first began Life Drawing I have recognised the beauty these rapidly drawn images often hold for myself and others....Other times I fill the whole sheet with a full figure drawing, ...occasionally overlapping the images....I encourage the novice to move onto drawing on cartridge paper as soon as possible rather than drawing on inexpensive